Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/dragon/adult-bronze-dragon.md

 NoteIcon: monster
 BestiaryType: dragon
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 108, Princes of the Apocalypse, Storm King's Thunder, Ghosts of Saltmarsh, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Dragonlance: Shadow of the Dragon Queen.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Adult Bronze Dragon](2-Mechanics/CLI/bestiary/dragon/adult-bronze-dragon.md)
 *Source: Monster Manual p.
 108, Princes of the Apocalypse, Storm King's Thunder, Ghosts of Saltmarsh, Journeys through the Radiant Citadel, Dragons of Stormwreck Isle, Dragonlance: Shadow of the Dragon Queen.
 Available in the SRD.*